evntd/kurrentdb-setups/secure-single/README.md

 This was built for `Ubuntu-24.04` so your milage may vary.

 Run securely from the start.
-This differs from the [setup provided by Kurrent](https://github.com/kurrent-io/KurrentDB/blob/master/docker-compose.yml).The folder structure differs, and file permissions are tighten a tad bit.
+This differs from the [setup provided by Kurrent](https://github.com/kurrent-io/KurrentDB/blob/master/docker-compose.yml).
+The folder structure differs, and file permissions are tighten a tad bit.

 Here's how the folder structure should look after completing the setup.